flintlib/flint/doc/source/fmpq_poly.rst

 .. function:: void fmpq_poly_powers_precompute(fmpq_poly_powers_precomp_t pinv, fmpq_poly_t poly)

-    Computes ``2*len - 1`` powers of $x$ modulo the polynomial $B$ of the given length.
+    Computes ``2*len - 1`` powers of `x` modulo the polynomial `B` of the given length.
 This is used as a kind of precomputed inverse in the remainder routine below.

 .. function:: void _fmpq_poly_powers_clear(fmpq_poly_struct * powers, slong len)